 What does More Able (MA) mean?

-Being identified as a more- able student is a great achievement.
-The Department of Education and Ofsted define the more- able in terms of those whose progress significantly exceeds age related expectations.
-However, NACE looks beyond actual progress to include those who may be underachieving or whose skills and knowledge may extend beyond the school’s measures of progress and curriculum.
-Students are identified for the More- Able programme through the use of school data.
+The Department of Education and Ofsted define the More-Able in terms of those students whose progress significantly exceeds age related expectations.
+However, NACE looks beyond actual progress to include those whose skills and knowledge may extend beyond the school’s measures of progress and curriculum or those who have previously exceeded age related expectations but are now underachieving.
+Students at Fullhurst are identified for the More- Able programme through the use of a range of school data.

 How do we support MA students?

 At Fullhurst, we pride ourselves in ensuring that every individual student has the opportunity to achieve their full potential.
-More- able students are predominately supported by their subject teachers, who provide greater challenges in lessons through more complex and open-ended tasks, and flexible learning strategies.
-Students are also supported through extra-curricular activities, including the More-Able Club.
-We have two MA Co-Ordinators appointed to support KS3 students at Fullhurst:
+More-Able students are predominately supported in lessons by their subject teachers, who provide greater challenge through more complex and open-ended tasks, additional reading and flexible learning strategies.
+Students are also supported through specialised form time in years 7, 8 and 9.

 How can I support my child?